 Both products underwent strict quality testing, safety approvals and continue to be improved by the manufacturers.

-Both the SNOO and the mamaroo sleep are high quality products with useful features that will help your baby (and you!) get sleep better.
+Both the SNOO and the mamaRoo sleep are high-quality products with useful features (like cry detection) that will help your baby (and you!) get sleep better.

 How Does the SNOO Smart Sleeper Work?